fmaussion/fmaussion.github.io/index.md

 I do this mostly with the help of computer models, but I don't mind going to the field sometimes as well!

 I am also active around the topics of **open science, open education, and open source**.
+At Bristol, I am the programme director of the [MSc Climate Change Science and Policy](https://www.bristol.ac.uk/study/postgraduate/taught/msc-climate-change-science-and-policy).

 On this website you'll find infos and links to the projects I contribute to.

 <a href="http://www.bristol.ac.uk"><img src="images/uob_logo.png" alt="UoB Logo" style="width:200px;margin: 5px 5px 5px 5px;"></a>